Asgard-DP/Credit-Risk-Classification-Report/README.md

 ## Credit Risk Classification Report

-The purpose of this analysis is to build, train and evaluate a linear regression model that identify the credit worthiness of a borrower.
+The purpose of this analysis is to build, train and evaluate a Logistic regression model that identify the credit worthiness of a borrower.

 We will be using a dataset of historical lending activity from a peer-to peer lending serviced company to predict the status of loans as healthy or high-risk .